-Her favourite vegan ink brand?
+Her favorite vegan ink brand?

 Solid Ink, made from a custom blend of natural pigments, distilled water, hamamelis (witch hazel) and vegetable glycerin, is one of the top brands she recommends.
-It’s vegan, cruelty-free and non-toxic and comes in a variety of vibrant colours.
+It’s vegan, cruelty-free and non-toxic and comes in a variety of vibrant colors.

 What inks to avoid

-These are often made with a heat-resistant plastic found in appliances, luggage and pipes called Acrylonitrile Butadiene Styrene (ABS) to intensify colour.
+These are often made with a heat-resistant plastic found in appliances, luggage and pipes called Acrylonitrile Butadiene Styrene (ABS) to intensify color.
 The chemical ingredients can make this ink prone to reaction once in the body.

 These are inks that are designed to respond to ultraviolet lights and give off a glow.
 They’re become more trendy lately, but often have chemical and potentially radioactive ingredients with unknown long-term effects.

 Can I get an allergic reaction to tattoo ink?

 Yes, it is possible to have an allergic reaction to tattoo ink.
 Some people may be allergic to one or more of the ingredients in the ink, while others may develop an allergic reaction over time.